 Administrators have provided school personnel with the Code of Ethics for Educators.
-The Code of Ethics defines the professional behavior of educators in Georgia and serves as the guide to ethical conduct.
-Within this Code of Ethics is Standard 11 which specifically addresses ethics in testing.
+The Code of Ethics defines the professional behavior of\educators in Georgia and serves as the guide to ethical conduct.
+Within this Code of Ethics is Standard 11, which specifically addresses ethics in testing.
 Teachers in each building are required to sign off that they have read and understand the Code of Ethics.
 Copies of the complete testing plan are available in the front office of each school.

-NOTE: While every effort to ensure that all information is updated prior to printing, please visit our website at www.hallco.org for the most current version available.
+NOTE: While every effort is made to ensure that all information is updated prior to printing, please visit our website at www.hallco.org for the most current version of the Code of Conduct available.